• Skip to main content

 “Whether work or school, the loop-lined laptop sleeve, internal bottle pockets, and attached admin lid offer rich, daily-use features, yet the hydro-ported body panel is ready for off-road adventures.” ~ mysteryranch.com

 At the back of the Blitz 35 is a telescoping yoke system and a removable waist belt.
 At the top of the yoke system, you’ll find a webbed carry handle and two load lifter straps.
-The sternum strap also has built-in bungee cords to secure a hydration hose and keep it close to the pack’s wearer.
+The sternum strap also has built-in bungee cords to secure a hydration hose and keep it close to the wearer of the pack.
 On either side of the waist belt, there are built-in pockets.
 These pockets can hold smaller items such as keys or a small plastic bag containing snacks for eating while moving.

 There are two ways to access the Blitz 35’s interior.
 The first way to access the Blitz 35’s interior is by opening the shroud.
 The shroud also has two drawstrings which optimize the pack’s size based on the amount in the Blitz.
 The second way to open the pack is by using the zipper that runs up and down the Blitz’s front right side.
 Using this zipper allows access to all of the Blitz’s interior.